CEI-lab/ece3400-2017/docs/Cost.md

 * Line (grayscale) sensors: $3
 * IR distance sensors: $7
+* Electret Microphone Amplifier: $7 (NB: if you used the raw microphone and built your own amplifier, it is free).
 * Parallax servos: $13
 * Basic components (resistors, capacitors, LEDs, Arduino Uno, FPGA, etc.): $0
 * 3D printed pieces: $0